aammd/MS_computational_ecology_opinion/reviews.md

 is it propagation of errors in input data as data processing is made or is it error propagation in a computer network or anything else?
 Please explain.

 > We have clarified the meaning of this sentence.
-We would like to point out to
-> the editor that in the original submission, the entire paragraph was about
-> explaining the meaning of this sentence.

 Subsection 3.2, page 10, lines 242-246.
 The statement ' Data re-users must be
 extremely pro-active in the establishment of crediting mechanisms for data